 As discussed above, choosing a library can be dependent upon several factors: these include the version of Python in which an organization expects to write their application code in the future, and the versions of Python that the application in question needs to be able to run against.
 If backwards compatibility with versions of Python 2 is important, then either python-future or six might be the best choice; if not, then 2to3 might do the trick.
 This will need to be analyzed on a case-by-case basis.

-- If you’re thinking of migrating because Python 2 support will soon expire, take our survey and learn how other organizations are grappling with key EOL issues like migration.
+- If you’re thinking of migrating because Python 2 support will soon expire, learn how ActiveState can help you migrate to Python 3 by requesting your free assessment.

 - For more information on how to migrate from Python 2 to Python 3, read our Migration Datasheet.